magore/hp85disk/README.md

    * Example commands
       * lifadd
+        * Notes:
+          * Only adds ASCII type E010 files at this time
+          * Strings must be no longer then sector size - 3
+          * Trailing "\n" and/or "\r" are coverted to "\n" when stored in LIF file
       <pre>
          # Adds a translated ASCII file stored on SD card into a LIF disk image on SD card
          # Used to import files into the HP85 disk images